robchendev/FRET/README.md

     -help i

-Displays a description of F.R.E.T.'s purpose and links to this GitHub repository.
+Displays a description of FRET's purpose and links to this GitHub repository.

 ### Forum Commands